ryaninthecloud/train-board/README.md

 ## ✅ What's Next?

-⬜ Implementing more generic return schema for train services, moving from 'exp_arr' to 'exp_time'
+✅ ~Implementing more generic return schema for train services, moving from 'exp_arr' to 'exp_time'~

 ⬜ Scrolling destinations that are too long for the display segment